fb How to Fix Cloudy or Crystallized Epoxy Resin

 Pro Tip:Store resin at a consistent warm temperature (20-25°C) in the future to avoid crystallizing.

-How to fix cloudy resin after it has poured.
+How to fix cloudy resin after curing

 If your resin project has already turned out cloudy, don't panic; there are ways to rescue it depending on the cause.